-If you wish to install a leisure battery please ensure that it is placed on the battery tray supplied with your motorhome.
+When installing the leisure battery please ensure that it is placed on the battery tray supplied with your motorhome.
 Then place the tray in the battery locker fitted to the side of your motorhome.
 Connect the battery to the clamp fittings connected to the connection leads within the battery box.